angular-ui/bootstrap/src/datepicker/docs/readme.md

  * `uib-datepicker-popup`
  	_(Default: 'yyyy-MM-dd')_ :
  	The format for displayed dates.
+This string can take string literals by surrounding the value with single quotes, i.e. `yyyy-MM-dd h 'o\'clock'`

  * `show-button-bar`
  	_(Default: true)_ :